Sharing is caring!

 Then keep the other students’ schedule pieces in the group area.
 When those two students are moving to the next activity, have the remaining staff transition the students in the group by giving them their schedule piece and going to the next area.

-PROBLEM: The Center Rotation Transition Nightmare
+PROBLEM: The Center Rotation Transitions Nightmare

 So, you have some students who can check their schedule and some students who aren’t quite independent yet.
 So you can’t send them all to their schedules on their own.
 In a center rotation that means that the more independent students are likely to get to their center and have nothing to do.
 And we know that when our students have nothing to do, most don’t just sit and wait patiently for someone to come teach them.

-SOLUTION: Designate a Transition Staff Member
+SOLUTION: Designate a Transitions Staff Member

 We’ve all been there.
 We think centers are great but managing them is a whole different thing.
-An easy way to solve the issue is to have 1 designated staff member who is in charge of transitioning each group of students.
+An easy way to solve the issue is to have 1 designated staff member who is in charge of transitions each group of students.

 We usually choose the staff member who is working in the independent work center.

-• Typically those students are finished before the rotation time ends.
+- Typically those students are finished before the rotation time ends.
 They move on to their “what’s next” activity and the staff resets the systems for the next group.
 This leaves them free to transition each group of students one center at a time.

-• That allows the staff at other centers to continue to work with students, keep them engaged (maybe with a reinforcer) and get set for the next group.
+- That allows the staff at other centers to continue to work with students, keep them engaged (maybe with a reinforcer) and get set for the next group.

-• The last group the independent work supervisor picks up is his/her own.
+- The last group the independent work supervisor picks up is his/her own.
 Independent work is already set up so the students can start right in to work with no delay.

 The key is to put this in the zoning plan and make sure that all the staff knows how it will work.
 This helps to:

-• Keep all the students engaged.
+- Keep all the students engaged.

-• Give everyone time to reset their centers for the next students.
+- Give everyone time to reset their centers for the next students.

-• Allow time to wait out the students who are learning their schedule out to get more independence.
+- Allow time to wait out the students who are learning their schedule out to get more independence.
 So it reduces prompt dependence.

 PROBLEM: Chaos Bunching Up at the Schedules